 22 Apr – Flag Officer David G. Farragut met with his fleet officers to lay out his plan for bypassing Forts Jackson and St. Philip and steaming up the Mississippi River in a daring attempt to capture New Orleans.

-Tagged: Abraham Lincoln, Albert Sidney Johnston, Army of Mississippi, Army of the Potomac, Army of the Tennessee, Confederate Congress, Conscription, David D. Porter, David G. Farragut, Edward R.S.
-Canby, George B. McClellan, Henry Hopkins Sibley, Jefferson Davis, John Pope, New Orleans, Peninsula Campaign, Shenandoah Valley, Thomas "Stonewall" Jackson, Ulysses S. Grant, West Gulf Blockading Squadron
+Tagged: Abraham Lincoln, Albert Sidney Johnston, Army of Mississippi, Army of the Potomac, Army of the Tennessee, Compensated Emancipation, Confederate Congress, Conscription, Corinth, David D. Porter, David G. Farragut, Edward R.S.
+Canby, Fort Jackson, Fort St. Philip, George B. McClellan, Henry Hopkins Sibley, Henry W. Halleck, Jefferson Davis, John Pope, New Orleans, Peninsula Campaign, Shenandoah Valley, Thomas "Stonewall" Jackson, Ulysses S. Grant, West Gulf Blockading Squadron